kZhaanbaev/horiseon-dev-env/README.md

 To access the navigation information respectively, select one of the following links.

-To access:Search Engine Optimization
+Search Engine Optimization

-To access:Online Reputation Management
+Online Reputation Management

-To access:Social Media Marketing
+Social Media Marketing

 The selected lik information will be shown as it appears in the image below.